 Loans are charged-off when Nomura determines that the loans are uncollectible.
-This determination is based on factors such as the occurrence of significant changes in the borrower's financial position such that the borrower can no longer pay the obligation or that the proceeds from collateral will not be sufficient to pay the loans.
+This determination is based on factors such as the occurrence of significant changes in the borrower's financial position such that the borrower canno longer pay the obligation or that the proceeds from collateral will not be sufficient to pay the loans.

-The following tables present changes in the allowance for losses for the three months ended June 30, 2015 and 2016.
+The following tables present changes in the total allowance for credit losses for the six and three months ended September 30, 2016 and 2017.